clartaq/cwiki/README.md

 npm install karma-junit-reporter   --save-dev npm install karma-opera-launcher  karma-firefox-launcher  karma-safari-launcher  --save-dev
 ```
 I use the Firefox Developer Edition on my system as well as Safari, Opera, and Brave.
 (No launcher for Brave at the moment.)
 The Karma launcher doesn't know how to launch Firefox Developer Edition.
-For that to work I had to add the following to my `.bash_profile` to tell the launcher where to look.
+For that to work I had to add the following to my `.bash_profile` or `.zshrc`to tell the launcher where to look.

 `export FIREFOX_BIN=/Applications/"Firefox Developer Edition.app"/Contents/MacOS/firefox`